 Notice of Privacy Practice

-If you have any questions about this notice, please contact the Clinic Manager/Privacy Officer at (501)-224-4001
+If you have any questions about this notice, don't hesitate to get in touch with the Clinic Manager/Privacy Officer at (501)-224-4001

 Our Pledge Regarding Medical Information.

 We understand that medical information about you and your health is personal.
-We are committed to protecting medical information in a reasonable and appropriate manner.
-We create a record of the care and the services you receive at Pain Doctor, Inc. dba Arizona Pain.
-(PDI) We need this record to provide you with quality care and to comply with certain legal requirements.
-This notice applies to all the records of your care generated by our Practice.
-This notice will tell you about the ways in which we may use and disclose medical information about you, your rights and certain obligations we have regarding the use and disclosure of medical information.
+We are committed to protecting medical information reasonably and appropriately.
+We create a record of the care and the services you receive at Mocek Spine.
+We need this record to provide you with quality care, and it complies with legal requirements.
+This notice applies to all the records of your care generated by the Mocek Spine Clinic.
+This notice will tell you how we may use and disclose medical information about you, your rights, and certain obligations regarding the use and disclosure of medical information.

 We are required by law to: